vreeze/eboy/README.md

   | left        | j        |
   | right       | l        |

-To continue a game after you stopped pressed `C-g`, use the `M-x eboy-run` command.
+To continue a game after you pressed `C-g`, use the `M-x eboy-run` command.